vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 :::

 Apart from standardizing the language itself, its ecosystem shall also be standardized, including package management.
-This would <mark>allow competing implementations to remain compatible</mark>, giving a end-user more freedom in choosing of right tooling.
+This would <mark>allow competing implementations to remain compatible</mark>, giving an end-user more freedom in choosing of right tooling.

-If I _were_ working on a language, standardization would matter more than implementation for me.
+If I _were_ working on a language, standardization would matter more than an implementation for me.

 ## Wrapping up